What's Hot: The Two Big Homeowner Tax Credits in the New U.S. Climate Bill | A Look at the DC-Area Housing Market, By the Numbers

 EnergySage enables homeowners to compare installation cost estimates from several providers.
 For those unable to purchase a solar panel system outright, there are also options to finance them.

-For homes in a historic district, any rooftop solar installations will need approval from the Historic Preservation Review Board (HPRB).
-A recent decision in the Takoma Historic District indicates that there may be more leniency in reviewing street-facing solar installations than previously shown.
-It may also be wise for homeowners to look into the rules governing the zone where their house is located and be mindful of what could potentially be constructed on adjacent and nearby lots, as an ongoing zoning appeal indicates that the impact of development on existing solar installations may not always be considered when building permits are approved.
+For homes in a DC historic district, any rooftop solar installations will need approval from the Historic Preservation Review Board (HPRB).
+It may also be wise for homeowners to look into the rules governing the zone where their house is located and be mindful of what could potentially be constructed on adjacent and nearby lots.

-Low-income homeowners, who may not have the savings to purchase a solar installation outright, also have options to get panels installed, either by applying to participate in a solar co-op (such as this large one for Ward 8 residents, currently undergoing zoning review) or by leasing panels to be installed.
+Low-income homeowners, who may not have the savings to purchase a solar installation outright, also have options to get panels installed, either by applying to participate in a solar co-op or by leasing panels to be installed.
 Renters, or those whose homes may not be good candidates for a solar installation, can also take advantage of solar power by opting into one of DOEE's Solar for All projects.

 See other articles related to: dc solar panels, solar energy, solar panel, solar panels, solar power